Golden Loyalty Awards

 Previous winners have demonstrated creative solutions to loyalty challenges and have achieved proven success with their strategies.
 Past winners, among others, include: Accor, Aegean Airlines, Air France KLM, Air New Zealand, British Airways, Emirates, Etihad Airways, Finnair, Global Hotel Alliance, Iberia, Norwegian Reward, Qantas, Shangri-La and Velocity.

-• Presentation of their winning campaign to the Loyalty & Awards audience
+- On-stage exposure to present their winning campaign to the Loyalty & Awards audience

-• Publication on Loyalty & Awards website
+- Publication on the Loyalty & Awards website

 Start now